mautrix/docs/bridges/general/registering-appservices.md

 ```

 ## Conduit
+Also applies to Conduit-based servers such as continuwuity

 Conduit doesn't use a config file, instead it has an admin command for
 registering appservices.
 Go to the admin room (which is created automatically
 when the first user is registered on the server), copy the contents of the